Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Bilinear Algorithms for Tensor Contractions

 \subsection{Direct Evaluation Algorithm for Symmetric Contractions}

 The nonsymmetric algorithm may be used to compute symmetric contractions with the additional step of symmetrization of the result of the multiplication between $\C A$ and $\C B$.
 However, when $\C A$ and $\C B$ are symmetric, many of the scalar multiplications (products) in \eqref{eq:symtrctr} are equivalent.
-The following algorithm evaluates $\syctr ABstv$ by computing only the unique multiplications and scaling them appropriately.
+The following algorithm evaluates $\C C = \syctr{\C A}{\C B}stv$ by computing only the unique multiplications and scaling them appropriately.

-In particular, since $\C{C}$ is symmetric, it is no longer necessary to compute all possible orderings of the indices $\tpl{i}{s+t}\in\inti{1}{n}^{s+t}$ in $\syctr ABstv$, but only those in increasing order $\tpl{i}{s+t}\in\enti{1}{n}{s+t}$ as these include all unique values of $\C C$.
-Further, permutations of the $\tpl kv$ index group result in equivalent scalar multiplications due to symmetry of $\C{A}$ and of $\C{B}$.
-In the following algorithm, we rewrite \eqref{eq:symtrctr} to sum over only the ordered sets of these indices and scale them by an appropriate prefactor. \begin{algorithmdef}[$\nsystalg stv$] For any symmetric contraction $\C C=\syctr ABstv$ compute
+In particular, since $\C{C}$ is symmetric, it is no longer necessary to compute all possible orderings of the indices $\tpl{i}{s+t}\in\inti{1}{n}^{s+t}$ in $\syctr{\C A}{\C B}stv$, but only those in increasing order.
+These tuples are given by $\tpl{i}{s+t}\in\enti{1}{n}{s+t}$ and index into all unique values of $\C C$.
+Further, permutations of the $\tpl kv$ tuple result in equivalent scalar multiplications due to symmetry of $\C{A}$ and of $\C{B}$.
+In the following algorithm, we rewrite \eqref{eq:symtrctr} to sum over only the ordered sets of these indices and scale them appropriately. \begin{algorithmdef}[$\nsystalg stv$] For any symmetric contraction $\C C=\syctr{\C A}{\C B}stv$ compute

 where $\rho(\tpl kv)$ is given in Definition~\ref{def:symsum} \end{algorithmdef} \fixed{Torsten}{Goes very fast.
-Resolution (Edgar): added details about folding into matrices.} The algorithm $\nsystalg stv$ is algebraically equivalent to~\eqref{eq:symtrctr} and is numerically stable~\cite{SD_ETHZ_2015}.
+Resolution (Edgar): added details about folding into matrices.} The algorithm $\nsystalg stv$ is algebraically equivalent to~\eqref{eq:symtrctr} and is numerically stable~\cite{solomonikfast}.